metabase/metabase/docs/permissions/data-sandboxes-draft.md

 - Put any SQL questions using the Accounts table in a separate collection.
 - Set the [collection permissions](../permissions/collections.md) to **No access** for groups who should only see sandboxed versions of the Accounts table.

 Metabase doesn't know what tables are included in a SQL query, so SQL questions will always display results from the original (non-sandboxed) version of a table.

-Collection permissions can be used prevent sandboxed groups from viewing those SQL questions.
+[Collection permissions](../permissions/collections.md) must be used to prevent sandboxed groups from viewing saved SQL questions that reference sandboxed tables.
 That's why, when you create an advanced sandbox, you have to put the saved SQL question (the one you want to display in the sandbox) in an admin-only collection.

 ### Public sharing